Congratulations, Peter Buchanan, on 35 years as a TEC Chair!

 Can you tell us about a memorable time or retreat you’ve had with TEC?

-About 25 years ago, I brought two new group members to our annual retreat meeting and facilitated an exercise with the group that I had learned from Dr. Frederic Hudson, which had to do with a model of how we go through life transitions.
+About 25 years ago, I brought two new group members to our annual retreat meeting and facilitated an exercise with the group that I had learned from Dr. Frederic Hudson, which had to do with his model of how we go through life transitions.

 I created a large circle of duct tape on the floor with four quadrants, each representing a distinct phase of life as a business leader.
 I asked everyone to stand where they felt as though they currently were in their journey.
 Everyone scattered throughout the circle, and we took the time to talk with everyone about what it felt like to be in each of those places—what they were going through and where they felt they were going.